fractal6/fractal6.go/docs/file-storage.md

 | `orgaid` | org avatar | node visibility | coordinator |

-Deletion is uploader-only for all kinds. `File.tension` is denormalised alongside `File.comment` so read auth is a single DQL hop.
+Deletion is uploader-only for all kinds. `File.tension` is denormalised alongside `File.comment` so read auth is a single DQL hop; a contract comment's files carry the contract's tension there, so they follow the same visibility and the same cascade.
 Avatars are replace-on-upload: the previous row is dropped and its S3 object GC'd asynchronously.

 Mutations on `File` are root-only in the GraphQL schema — all writes go through the